SrividyaSam/MarkDown/README.md

 Tag friends in your text posts, photos, videos, life events, activities, or check-ins.
 When you tag someone, they receive a notification.
 Tagging also adds context to the post by involving people.

 1. On your home page, select **What’s on your mind?**.
-2. Type your text, choose your media files to attach or upload.
+2. Type your text and attach media(optional).
 3. Select **Tag people**.
 4. Choose from the list or search for people.
 5. Select **POST**.